Robotics-BUT/MPC-MAP-Student/book_src/resources/simulator/text.md

 15. **GUI rendering**: render the simulator state in a Figure window.
 16. **Increment counter**: modifies read-only variable `counter` to record the number of finished iterations.

-Steps 8 to 13 are located in a separate `student_workspace.m` function.
+Steps 8 to 13 are located in a separate `algorithms/student_workspace.m` function.

 **Warning!** Step 7 is going to be skipped during the final project evaluation.
 Your solution **must not** rely on MoCap data!